Solana-Workshops/ship-an-xnft/README.md

 ```

 Preview those changes and play around with CSS a little bit.
 If you don't like regular CSS, don't worry.
-We wont be using it a lot because we will use TailwindCSS later.
+We won't be using it a lot because we will use TailwindCSS later.

 **2. Let's start shipping**
 **2.1 - Customize your View with Components**